tawanaj/tawanaj.github.io/_posts/2024-07-04-issa-throwback.markdown

 ---
 layout: post
 title:  "Issa Throwback"
-date:   2024-07-02
+date:   2024-07-04
 categories: jekyll update
 ---

 A few days ago, my camera roll brought up the wildest throwback photo.
 I was so caught off guard.
 Like, how dare you phone.

 But then after looking at the photo intently.
 I laughed.
 The memories started flooding in.
 I went back to where I was when the photo was taken.
 I thought of the friends who were around me at the time.
-I thought of where I was living, my little shared apartment.
+I thought of where I was living, my little college dorm.
 I thought about the overall season of life I was in.
 And most importantly, how far I'd come.

 `I instantly felt such compassion for my younger self`.
 I had to pause what I was doing and make space for what I was feeling :brown_heart:.